 CLASSIFICATION OF STENT THROMBOSIS

-ST has been defined by the Academic Research Consortium (ARC) with respect to both its timing and certainty of its occurrence, in order to standardize interpretation of clinical trials and registries (Table 60-2).3 The ARC classification only considers events that occur after PCI is completed (after the patient has left ...
+ST has been defined by the Academic Research Consortium (ARC) with respect to both its timing and certainty of its occurrence, in order to standardize interpretation of clinical trials and registries (Table 60-2).3 The ARC classification only considers events that occur after PCI is completed (after the patient ...